mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 jobs:
   automaticpublish:
     name: Automatic Mod Browser Publish Integration
-    runs-on: ubuntu-latest
+    runs-on: windows-latest
     steps:
       - uses: actions/checkout@v2

       # Mod Browser integration
-      - uses: JavidPack/tModLoaderPublishIntegration@v0.11.7.6.Beta.3
+      - uses: JavidPack/tModLoaderPublishIntegration@v0.11.8
         with:
           STEAMID64: ${{secrets.STEAMID64}}
           MODBROWSERPASSPHRASE: ${{secrets.MODBROWSERPASSPHRASE}}
           MODNAME: YourModNameHere
 ```
 Now, replace `YourModNameHere` with the internal name of your mod.
 Commit this file.
-Next, visit `Settings->Secrets` and create a secret called `STEAMID64` with your steamid64 and a secret called `MODBROWSERPASSPHRASE` with your current mod browser passphrase.
+Next, visit `Settings->Secrets` and create a repository secret called `STEAMID64` with your steamid64 and another secret called `MODBROWSERPASSPHRASE` with your current mod browser passphrase.
 With these steps complete, the next time you push a commit to your master branch that increases the version in `build.txt`, the mod will automatically be published using the tModLoader version specified.
-As tModLoader updates, so too will `tModLoaderPublishIntegration`, so be sure to update the version used by changing `JavidPack/tModLoaderPublishIntegration@v0.11.7.6.Beta.3` to the tModLoader version you wish to publish with.
+As tModLoader updates, so too will `tModLoaderPublishIntegration`, so be sure to update the version used by changing `JavidPack/tModLoaderPublishIntegration@v0.11.8` to the tModLoader version you wish to publish with.

 ## Limitations
 ### Terraria Community Forum Rules